 “Is sexual purity important?”
 I doubt any follower of Jesus would answer “No.” But our actions reflect something different.
 Sexual immorality is a theme in almost every movie, tv show, and song.
 The days of family friendly tv are basically out the window.

 I miss you Saved By The Bell.

 Yet, Christians continue to watch movies glorifying sexual immorality and listen to music objectifying men and women created in God’s image.
-And we wonder why lust and pornography are so prevalent.
+And we wonder why lust and pornography content from sources like hd tube movies are so popular and prevalent.

 Until we start to value purity more than a good time or a few laughs, we will be plagued with lustful minds and impure hearts.